Use the Menu to Search the style of painting you are interested in owning.

-On a recent trip to California for a TV show I painted Longbeach, Sea Lions and a Blue Whale.
+On a recent trip to California for a TV show I painted Venice Beach, Sea Lions and a Blue Whale.
 I often paint Islands so Catalina Island was my first port of call.
 We took a helicopter trip over the island, went on a submarine then on a boat around past Lover’s cove and saw the sea lions.
 There were so many and they were so beautiful I painted the sea lions on the rocks and an individual I saw jumping out of the water.
 His shadow was reflected in a curve as he jumped, it was a magical moment.
-You can purchase any of these paintings from my Aqua Burns Galleria online shop.

 I was so impressed that Catalina Island has set up a conservancy for the nature on the island and in the waters.
 The dramatic increase in number of sea lions is of concern to the scientists.
 “Over the last few seasons at CELP we have noticed a dramatic increase in the number of sea lions around Catalina Island.
 Where we used to see rafts of 3-6 sea lions thermo-regulating or swimming along the coast the number of individuals in the rafts has increased into the dozens of late with a couple rafts passing by containing 50-75 sea lions.
 This year has seen an unbelievable increase in the amount of sea lions stranded on main land beaches too most of which are small sea lion pups.
 Where last year Los Angeles County had 36 sea lions reported stranded on its beaches the beginning of this year has already seen over 400 stranded sea lions.”
 CELP, Catalina Environment Leadership Program.

 I paint these animals, not only because they are gorgeous, but also to raise awareness of these environmental issues.